The Hidden Risks of Accepting a Counteroffer:

 Counteroffers often address only the surface-level reason for wanting to leave, such as salary or title, but they rarely solve the deeper issues that prompted your job search in the first place.
 Whether it’s a toxic workplace culture, lack of growth opportunities, or dissatisfaction with management, these problems typically persist even after the counteroffer is accepted.

 Studies have found that 89% of employees who accept counteroffers report being just as unhappy six months later as they were before accepting.
 Why?
 Because the underlying reasons for wanting to leave remain unresolved, leading to ongoing dissatisfaction.
-While your pay check might increase, the stress, burnout, or lack of fulfilment doesn’t go away.
+While your paycheck might increase, the stress, burnout, or lack of fulfillment doesn’t go away.

 Counteroffers are often a short-term fix for employers rather than a long-term solution.
 They might need to keep you on board to ensure business continuity while they quietly search for your replacement.
 Unfortunately, this means you may be viewed as expendable once a replacement is secured.